roormonger/docker-autocompose-gui/README.md

 ## Features

+* Lists running containers to generate docker-compose files based off of their current configuration
 * Uses Flask for the UI
 * Lists running Docker containers for easy selection.
 * Generates `docker-compose.yml` for single or multiple containers.